ton-kk/various-python-tips/tips.md

 ### version
 now, python has two major version. ver 2 and  3.
-there are some difference. be cared python scripts version and your compilers version.
+there are some difference. be cared python scripts version and compilers version.

 check the version on command line.